mosse-security/mcsi-library/docs/cyber-domains/digital-forensics.md

 ### Chapter 5: Linux Forensics

+This chapter provides an overview of digital forensics for Linux systems.
+It discusses the need for forensics on Linux systems, the types of data that can be recovered, and the tools and techniques used to perform forensics.
+The chapter also provides case studies that demonstrates the use of digital forensics on a Linux system.

 - [Introduction to Linux Forensics](https://youtu.be/rkj9K8tvQgg)
 - [Setting up a lab to practice Linux Forensics](https://youtu.be/Icf2P3xGb7U)
 - [Top 10 forensics artefacts and data sources on Linux](https://www.youtube.com/watch?v=HLVA52gGJM8)